-- 5.5 The governance model has been maintained through the period of the pandemic, allowing the Chief Constable and his Chief Officers to continue to run the force and hold officers and staff to account through different meeting structures.
-This has been done in conjunction with Suffolk Constabulary to allow appropriate governance arrangements to be delivered as close to normal as possible across the collaborated functions as well as in Norfolk only functions.
-In short, the Joint Chief Officer Team (JCOT), Joint Organisational Board, Joint Strategic Planning and Monitoring meetings have all been taking place as planned.
-In addition, Norfolk Command Team has met regularly with all meetings mentioned being held virtually via video enabled Skype for Business. - 5.6 On top of this, the Constabulary have established a specific command model to focus specifically on our response to the Covid 19 disease.
-This command structure has also been set up in collaboration with Suffolk Constabulary and enables a consistent approach to our activity both in each force and across the extensive collaborated services.
-This command structure operates a Gold-Silver-Bronze model with Gold Command operating across both forces, and a Silver Command nominated in each force.
-A Strategic Gold plan has been written which is then implemented by the Silvers at a tactical level.
-Each Silver has designed a set of Silver principles that form a plan which then governs the tactical response in each county. - 5.7 The OPCCN have established a strategic model to focus specifically on the response to the disease and ensure that the PCC can continue to maintain effective governance to fulfil the statutory role and support the wider sector through commissioning of services.
-The strategy confirms how the core functions of the Office of the Police and Crime Commissioner (OPCC) are able to be maintained and, in some cases, developed, to continue to perform effectively.
-The senior management team are in contact daily and the Chief Executive has a regular appointment with the PCC by video enabled Skype each day.
+- 5.5 The governance model for the initial response to Covid was maintained between March and the end of July, allowing the Chief Constable and his Chief Officers to continue to run the force and hold officers and staff to account through different meeting structures.
+This was done in conjunction with Suffolk Constabulary to allow appropriate governance arrangements to be delivered as close to normal as possible across the collaborated functions as well as in Norfolk only functions.
+In short, the Joint Chief Officer Team (JCOT), Joint Organisational Board, Joint Strategic Planning and Monitoring meetings all took place as planned.
+In addition, Norfolk Command Team met regularly with all meetings mentioned being held virtually via video enabled Skype for Business / Microsoft Teams.
+Since the end of July there has been a mixed approach with some attendance in physical meeting rooms, with other attendees working from home and attending virtually.
+This is likely to be a model that continues for an extended period of time to maintain social distancing and also as new ways of working are reviewed. - 5.6 On top of this, the Constabulary established a specific command model to focus specifically on our response to the Covid 19 disease.
+This command structure was also set up in collaboration with Suffolk Constabulary and enabled a consistent approach to our activity both in each force and across the extensive collaborated services.
+This command structure operated a Gold-Silver-Bronze model with Gold Command operating across both forces, and a Silver Command nominated in each force.
+A Strategic Gold plan was written which was implemented by the Silvers at a tactical level.
+Each Silver designed a set of Silver principles that formed a plan which then governed the tactical response in each county. - 5.7 The OPCCN established a strategic model to focus specifically on the response to the disease and ensured that the PCC could continue to maintain effective governance to fulfil the statutory role and support the wider sector through commissioning of services.

+The strategy has been revised since March 2020 and confirms how the core functions of the Office of the Police and Crime Commissioner (OPCC) are able to be maintained and, in some cases, developed, to continue to perform effectively in a variety of situations.
+This has now been adopted as the new workstyle and will be under regular review to help support staff and deliver efficiently and effectively.
+The senior management team are in regular contact and the Chief Executive and other members of staff have appointments with the PCC by video enabled Skype/MS Teams on a consistent basis.
 Virtual governance practices have been put in place so that the PCC is still able to hold the Chief Constable to account as normal.
+The Police and Crime Panel also is able to meet virtually so still able to hold the PCC to account.